vmavromatis/gnome-layout-manager/README.md

+## Notice: This software is alpha and under development.
+Please use at your own risk.

 # GNOME Layout Manager

-Notice: This software is still under development.
-Please use at your own risk.

 A bash script that batch installs and tweaks GNOME extensions as well as GTK/Shell themes.
 There are currently three options available:
 --unity --windows & --macosx.